 According to the SEC Order, Taberna has agreed to pay over $21 million to settle these charges and the firm must cease its advisory activity for the next three years.
 Additionally, Taberna’s Managing Director and Chief Operating Officer were fined and barred from the industry for specific time periods.

-For information on how CCLS can assist firms with conflict reviews, along with more information on this enforcement action and other related subjects, please contact us at email@example.com or (619) 278-0020.
+For information on how Core Compliance can assist firms with conflict reviews, along with more information on this enforcement action and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.